volvo-cars/cargo-indicate/cargo-indicate/README.md

 There are two ways to handle workspaces when using `cargo-indicate`:

 1. Pass the direct path to a member package directory/`Cargo.toml`-file
-2. Use the `--package-name` flag to specify the name of the package you are interested in
+2. Use the `--package` flag to specify the name of the package you are interested in

 The first option is generally preferable, but the second option is useful when